-- Blade: it should be sharp when you get it and should stay sharp for awhile.
+- Blade: it should be sharp when you get it and should stay sharp for a while.

 - Balance: it should feel well balanced in your hand so that it swings/throws easily.

 - Sheath: The sheath should be of high quality.
-A low quality sheath on a good tomahawk is terrible.
+A low-quality sheath on a good tomahawk is terrible.
 Leather sheaths are also too heavy, go for the nylon ones (it’ll also do better in humid conditions).

 The blade is razor sharp right out of the box and, after the backyard tests, it stayed sharp as well.
-The balance is very good since they did have 40 years to perfect this axe.
+The balance is very good since they did have 40 years to perfect this ax.
 It does not have a full tang (the tang stops at the last screw on the handle) but that didn’t throw the balance off at all.